tuturto/pyherc/doc/manual/source/intro.rst

 - Python 2.6.1
 - PyGame 1.9.2
 - PGU 0.18
-- Mock 0.7.2 (only needed for running test cases)
+- pyDoubles 1.4 (only needed for running test cases)
 - Sphinx 1.1.2 (only needed for generating documentation)